zviadm/walle/protocol.md

 There aren't well known standardized versions of "master leases" extension for any of the popular consensus protocols.
 Thus a lot of open source systems that implement either Paxos or Raft, tend to have their own flavors to extend the core protocol to support the leasing concept.
-Of course such an extension, is major modification of the original protocol and it can no longer really be classified as a "standard algorithm".
+Of course such an extension is a major modification of the original protocol and it can no longer really be classified as a "standard algorithm".

-WALLE uses custom consensus protocol that supports "read lease" concept by design.
+WALLE uses custom consensus protocol that supports "read lease" concept by design not as a tacked on extension to an existing protocol.
 Because of that, overall protocol is simpler to implement compared to Paxos or Raft.
 And from performance perspective, it allows writes to be confirmed with only 1 network round trip.

 Concept of "read lease", does add additional constraints for reads of the current state to be correct.
 Leases only work if "time delta" of few seconds can be measured consistently between separate nodes.
 So, for example, if one host measures "time passed" to be 'X' seconds (where 'X' is generally pretty small <10), another node in that time period, must measure time passed to be also within +/-25% of 'X' seconds.
 In practice, this requirement is easily satisfied, since cpu clocks don't drift apart that widely in short time periods.
 However, it is hypothetically possible for this requirement to be violated, if nodes are run in specilized virtual environments where time delta doesn't come directly from the monotonic clock of the host system.
 In any case, all systems that use any kind of time based lease concept, have this same requirement too, and this is a better tradeoff of correctness and performance for system like WALLE.
 (Note that this additional requirement is only for reads, writes would still remain correct and exclusive even with fully messed up clocks).

 ## Gap handling